mdahmad/Tempus_Assignment/README.md

 #### Bioinformatic tools
 - `bcftools`
 ### Part 0: Input
-The notebook takes the VCF file and the VCF output filename prefix as inputs. <br> Example: <br>
+The notebook takes the VCF file and the VCF output filename prefix as inputs.
+This needs to be manually edited in cell 9.
+The Python script takes VCF file, VCF output name, and optional verbose option as inputs through the command line. <br> Example: <br>
 `vcf = "Challenge_data_renamed.vcf"` <br>
 `file_prefix = "Challenge_data"`
 ### Part 1: Exploratory analysis